PortalNetZone/Hello_Django/README.md

 ```
 ####
 ## That's all set.
 Now, let's continue in the Pycharm IDE...
-By the time we run the command `python manage.py startapp <app_name>`, we're creating an application for your project Welcome,
+By the time we run the command `python manage.py startapp <app_name>`, we're creating an application for our project Welcome,
 which has to be added onto settings.py file in the section INSTALLED_APPS.
 We can see these settings in the file apps.py which
 will be placed to setting.py, and it should respect the syntax: `app_name.file_name.class_name`.